Lab 4: Vectors and Matrices#

 Task

-Edit the last line you entered so the A and B are swapped.
+Edit the line that computes the matrix AB so that A and B are swapped.

 Refresh your browser and you should now see that we have the matrix seen in equation (8).